 The final exam is oral and covers the lecture material.
 It consists of one topic chosen randomly from the following

 and some short questions regarding the rest of the material.
 Preparation time is 45 minutes.

-The final mark is a combination of the two exams with equal weights.
+The final mark is a combination of the written and oral exams with equal weights.